unitycontainer/documentation/articles/what_does_unity_do.md

 Registration of types allows specifying a blueprint of how instance should be created and managed.
 Unity recognizes three ways of registering types:

-##### Instance registration
+#### Instance registration
-Unity exposes a method named [RegisterInstance](xref:Unity.IUnityContainer#Unity_IUnityContainer_RegisterInstance_System_Type_System_String_System_Object_Unity_Lifetime_IInstanceLifetimeManager_) that you can be used to register existing instances with the container.
-The instance could be registered as itself, as a type of the instance, or it could be registered as any of the interfaces the instance implements.
-Lifetime of registered instance could be either controlled by container or externally, in which case Unity just keeps weak reference to the object.
+Unity exposes a method named [RegisterInstance](xref:Unity.IUnityContainer#Unity_IUnityContainer_RegisterInstance_System_Type_System_String_System_Object_Unity_Lifetime_IInstanceLifetimeManager_) that you can use to register existing instances with the container.
+The instance could be registered as concrete type, a type of the instance you would get by calling `instance.GetType()`, or it could be registered as any of the interfaces the instance implements.
+Lifetime of registered instance could be either controlled by container it is registered with or externally, in which case Unity just keeps weak reference to the object.

-##### Factory registration
+#### Factory registration
 Method [RegisterFactory](xref:Unity.IUnityContainer#Unity_IUnityContainer_RegisterFactory_System_Type_System_String_System_Func_Unity_IUnityContainer_System_Type_System_String_System_Object__Unity_Lifetime_IFactoryLifetimeManager_) provides a way to register a factory delegate Unity would call then required to provide the type.

-##### Type registration
+#### Type registration
 [RegisterType](xref:Unity.IUnityContainer#Unity_IUnityContainer_RegisterType_System_Type_System_Type_System_String_Unity_Lifetime_ITypeLifetimeManager_Unity_Injection_InjectionMember___) is a method where you can instruct Unity how to create and initialize objects from scratch.
 You can specify:
 * Constructor to call
 * Parameters to pass to the constructor or how to resolve them